PacktPublishing/Managing-Data-Integrity-for-Finance/ch10/README.md

 For these mismatched suburbs, find the closest match based on the NSW Post Code.xlsx file based on similarity of spelling.
 Please list them in a table format for review prior to any updates.

+Please update the mismatched suburbs in the Sales_Transactions.xlsx file based on the closest match.
+Kindly show the transactions in table format when completed.

 ```